dinhkt/pytorch_android_vulkan/README.md

 ## Introduction
-In this project I deployed 3 models on Android with CPU/GPU:
+In this project I deploy 3 models on Android and inference with CPU/GPU:
   - Image classification with mobilenet_v2
   - Object Detection with yolov5
   - Handpose Estimation with detnet (The model and pretrained weight from https://github.com/MengHao666/Minimal-Hand-pytorch, with minor modification)